TathergangBrathering/Alphabetazation/draft/hi-from-ahoi.md

 We'Ve got some tools you can use
 Prebuilt SDKs you can include in your code
 Or our AHOI demo app I will show now
-Use it as a launch pad to get your shit flying
-It's not rocket science and has a nice U-I
+Use it as a launch pad to get your hot shit flying It's not rocket science and has a nice U-I

 If you've got questions please raise your hands now